-- Disputing a Credit Card Charge
+- Disputing a credit card charge

-- Dispute with Creditors
+- Disputes with creditors

-- Address Changes at Financial Institutions
+- Address changes at financial institutions

-- Demand for Payment to Initiate Claims
+- Demand for payment to initiate claims

 For many processes, such as a credit card dispute or a dispute with a creditor, actions cannot take place until a written dispute is received.
 For example, if you are disputing a credit card charge, you are still liable for the charge until a written dispute is received.
 Once it is received, you are protected by law from paying the disputed charge until the dispute is resolved.